Introducing Quantum Entanglement to First-Year Students: Resolving the Trilemma: Discussion

 \section{Discussion}

-As stated by Timmerman in ``Redesigning quantum information science education and training: The Chicago Quantum Exchange approach'' for session A29, ``Quantum Information Education,'' in the 2021 APS March Meeting\cite{APS}: \begin{quote} The rapidly evolving field of quantum information science has the power to transform cybersecurity, materials development, computing, and other areas of research and innovation. \end{quote} And, as pointed out by Barnes in ``An educational program to teach quantum information science to high-school students'' for that same session, germane to quantum information science are ``the principles of superposition, entanglement, and measurement in quantum mechanics.''
+The 2022 Nobel Prize in Physics was awarded\cite{nobel2022} ``for experiments with entangled photons, establishing the violation of Bell inequalities and pioneering quantum information science.''
+And, as stated by Timmerman in ``Redesigning quantum information science education and training: The Chicago Quantum Exchange approach'' for session A29, ``Quantum Information Education,'' in the 2021 APS March Meeting\cite{APS}: \begin{quote} The rapidly evolving field of quantum information science has the power to transform cybersecurity, materials development, computing, and other areas of research and innovation. \end{quote} Further, as pointed out by Barnes in ``An educational program to teach quantum information science to high-school students'' for that same session, germane to quantum information science are ``the principles of superposition, entanglement, and measurement in quantum mechanics.''
 While quantum entanglement is an important concept for this exciting new field of physics, there is a trilemma associated with its mystery.
 In short, does the physics educator ignore the mystery, tell their students to ``Shut up and calculate!,'' or delve into murky quantum interpretations, such as Many Worlds or superluminal pilot waves?